Light0617/AngularFoodApp/README.md

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 Copy the contents of the dist folder to the public folder of your json-server.
+Then run `json-server --watch db.json -d 1000` in json-server folder.
 Now your Angular application can be accessed at the link http://localhost:3000/.
 # Demo